frederic-perez/AmE-dictionary/data/dictionary.md

 __gum__ _n_ :three::hammer: (gums) _Racks of gum and candy._ :es: encía
 __gumball__
 __gumbo__ _n_ :four: _Cultural gumbo._ __1__ A soup or stew thickened with okra pods. __2__ Any of various fine-grained silty soils that become waxy and very sticky mud when saturated with water. __3__ Tall coarse annual of Old World tropics widely cultivated in southern United States and West Indies for its long mucilaginous green pods used as basis for soups and stews; sometimes placed in genus Hibiscus. _Gumbo appetizer bowls._ _Syn_ okra plant
+__gumdrop__ _n_ A small candy made of sweetened, colored, and flavored gum arabic or gelatin and often coated with sugar. :es: pastilla de goma
 __gumption__
 __gums__ _n_
 __gumshoe__ _n_ __1__ A sneaker or rubber overshoe. __2__ _slang_ An investigator, especially a detective.